Our Current Team

 Credentials:

-• Certified Akashic Records Reader (the record of your soul’s journey)
+• Certified Akashic Records Reader

-• Trained in Quantum Healing Hypnosis Technique
+• Trained in Quantum Healing Hypnosis Technique (QHHT)

-• Trained in mediumship and intuitive/psychic development
+• Trained in mediumship, intuitive guidance, and psychic development

 bio-Natash-Kupar